 If you're looking for an addition to your tea collection, try white tea!
 Although it might not be in the spotlight like green tea, black tea, and oolong tea, white tea is actually on par with those popular brews in terms of health benefits.
 Since white tea is minimally processed, it contains a high level of antioxidants, can help support your immune system, and even reduce inflammation.
 White tea also boasts a light, delicate flavor that will definitely brighten your day.

-After looking through various products on Amazon, VAHDAM's Himalayan Imperial White Tea earned the grand prize in our list of favorites.
-The product consisted of high-quality, whole white tea leaves that were grown on the Himalayan foothills.
-If you want to know more about other products in our 10 best list of favorites, keep reading!
+If you want to know more about the products in our 10 best list of favorites, keep reading!
 We've also included a buying guide reviewed by a certified tea sommelier to help you figure out which tea is best for you.

 Kate Hesser is a certified tea sommelier, tea taster, blogger, and brand collaborator.
 She provides event and restaurant menu consulting, and personalized tasting experiences for in-home gatherings and office retreats.
 She believes every tea is made with pride and has something unique to show us!